Turkey summons Swiss envoy for anti-Erdogan protest - ExBulletin

 Turkey summons Swiss envoy for anti-Erdogan protest

-Turkish Deputy Foreign Minister Mehmet Kemal Bozbay said the acts were unacceptable, calling on Swiss authorities to open an investigation into the incident and identify those involved as soon as possible, the news agency reported.
-Xinhua.
+Turkish Deputy Foreign Minister Mehmet Kemal Bozbay said the acts were unacceptable, calling on Swiss authorities to open an investigation into the incident and identify those involved as soon as possible, Xinhua news agency reports. .

 Omer Celik, spokesman for the ruling Justice and Development Party, concurred with Bozbay’s remarks, denouncing the protest.